thingsiplay/tochd/README.md

 ### How to use the commandline options

-Options start with a dash and everything else is file or folder.
+Options start with a dash and everything else is a file or folder.
 In example `tochd .` will search current working directory for files to convert.
-Using the option `-X` like this `tochd -X .` will just list files without processing them.
-The option `-d DIR` specifies a directory to output the created .chd files into.
-In example `tochd -q -d ~/chd ~/Downloads` will process all files it can find in the "Downloads" directory and save the resulting .chd files in a folder named "chd" in the users home folder.
-The `-q` option means "quiet" and will hide progress information from `7z` and `chdman`, but still print out the current job information from the script itself.
+Use option `-X` like in `tochd -X .` to list files without processing them.
+The option `-d DIR` specifies a directory to output all created .chd files into.
+In example `tochd -q -d ~/new_chds ~/Downloads` will process all files it can find in the "Downloads" directory and save the created .chd files in a folder named "new_chds" under users home.
+The `-q` option means "quiet" and will hide progress information from `7z` and `chdman`, but still output current job information from this script itself.

 You can also specify filenames directly or use shell globbing `*` in example to give a list of files over.
 Usually that is not a problem, but if any filename starts with a dash `-`, then the filename would be interpreted as an option.
-But you can use the double dash `--` to indicate that anything following the double dash is a filename, regardless what the first character is.
-In example `tochd -- *.7z` will process all .7z files in current directory.
+To prevent that, you can use double dash option `--` to indicate that anything following the double dash is a filename and not an option.
+In example `tochd -q -- -name_starting_with_dash.iso` would recognize `-q` as an option and `-name_starting_with_dash.iso` as a filename.

 Use `tochd --help` to list all options and their brief description.